LaunchAcademy/java-party-planner/java-party-planner.md

 - On the friends index page at `/friends`, I should see the first and last name of each of my friends.
 - Friends should be listed alphabetically by first name.

+Implementation details:

+- Each friend must have a first name and last name.

 ```no-highlight
 As a party planner